german-in-austria/regionenraten/README.md

 Use ` -p 5432:5432` to expose a port for easy access through a GUI like pgAdmin.

-### 2. Start the "I am DiÖ Varietäten raten" App with a container-link and an exposed port
+### 2. Start the "Regionenraten" App with a container-link and an exposed port
-`docker run -p 3333:80 --env-file=.env --link my-postgres:postgres dioe/iamdioe-vr:stage`
+`docker run -p 3333:80 --env-file=.env --link my-postgres:postgres dioe/regionenraten:stage`

 ### 3. Setup the App/Database
 run these commands from inside the container: